jpcmf/poc-micro-fe/README.md

 yarn && yarn start
 ```

-Tip: For the server you need run the app in develop mode:
+Tip: For the server you can run the app in develop mode:

 ```bash
 yarn && yarn start:dev